charliecalvert/CloudNotes/Assignments/Git/GetGist.md

 ## Turn it in

 Set up the script on your system.
 Run one of the commands and take a screenshot of the output.
 My goal is simply to ensure that you know how to use this tool, and in most cases a screenshot of the output from a run of the script should convince me that you do indeed know how it works.

+The screenshot should show the menu of the script, a bit like the text I include at the overview near the top of this page.